SuperHeroPuppy/Compaction2-Locale-Files/README.md

 # Compaction2 Mod Locale Files

+> ## Important Notice
+>
+> This repository is **heavily outdated**.
+>
+> All current translations in this project are **not valid for recent or current releases** of the Compaction2 mod.
+>
+> Locale files may be incomplete, incorrect, or incompatible with newer versions of the mod.
+> Contributions are still welcome, but expect that translations may require major updates to match the current state of the mod.

 Welcome to the GitHub repository for the locale files of the **Compaction2** mod!
 This repository is dedicated to improving and correcting the translations for the mod.
 The mod itself is created by my friend [SuperHeroPuppy](https://github.com/SuperHeroPuppy) and can be found on the [Factorio Mod Portal](https://mods.factorio.com/mod/Compaction2).
 If you find any errors in the translations, feel free to contribute by making a pull request.

 ## How to Contribute